jcomeauictx/slotmachine/README.md

 chances are infinitesimal, but if you win you win big: most of these wallets have many millions of dollars in them.

-requires ecdsa and base58. as root, use `pip3 install base58` and `pip3 install ecdsa`, or on Debian and its derivatives you can `apt install python3-base58 python3-ecdsa`.
+requires ecdsa. as root, use `pip3 install ecdsa`, or on Debian and its derivatives you can `apt install python3-ecdsa`.

 to run, simply `make`, `./slotmachine.py`, or `python3 slotmachine.py`.